frankielp/CS420/Treasure_Island/report/Report.md

 ###### Description

-- Get the pirate move direction
-- teleport the agent to the position that lies 3-4 steps from the pirate in the direction that the pirate move
+First, we get the direction that the pirate will move in order to reach the treasure.
+Then, the agent will teleport to the position that lies 3 or 4 steps further from the pirate and in the direction that the pirate moves.
-// bu gium phan nay nha nq t hong biet giai thich logic agent sao, thank you

 ###### Pseudo Code